cooper/ferret/README.md

 )
 ```

-This is equivalent to below, as calling a class create an empty object and
+This is equivalent to below, as calling a class creates an empty object and
 initializes it in one step.

 ```